sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 features for use with non-NL GOV OpenID Connect Identity Providers.

 # Use Case & context
-This profiles supports several Use Cases.
+This profile supports several Use Cases.
 Design choices within this profile have been made with these Use Cases under consideration.

 The generic Use Case is an End-User with the intention to consume an online service of a Service Provider.
 As the Service requires authentication, this triggers the authentication process.